yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/enrollment-lite-sdk.md

 The simplest way to integrate the Yuno SDK is by adding a `<script>` tag to your HTML file.
 This method provides a quick implementation while maintaining proper asynchronous loading.
 The SDK exposes an event that notifies when it's fully loaded, ensuring you can safely initialize and use its features at the right time.

-> 📘 Important
->
-> While the `defer` attribute ensures the script is executed after the HTML is parsed, it doesn't guarantee that the SDK script will always load last.
-In some cases, if the SDK loads faster than expected and the event listener is declared afterward, the `yuno-sdk-ready` event may have already fired — and your listener won't catch it.
-To prevent this, always define the listener before loading the SDK script.

 First, set up the event listener, then load the SDK:

 ```html